 The Witcher 3’s upgrade will be free for all owners of the Witcher 3, so PS4 owners can play the PS5 version, and Xbox One owners can play the Xbox Series X version.

 PC players will also be able to download the update at no cost.

 The new version of The Witcher 3 is expected to feature ray-tracing effects and faster loading times.
 While some rumors have suggested that the game will also bundle in all available DLC, this hasn’t been confirmed by CD Projekt Red yet.

 The developer has also been working with community modder, Halk Hogan, to include the popular The Witcher 3 HD Reworked mod in the release – suggesting improved textures are likely.

 Originally teased in September of 2020 by one of the developers, the enhanced version of The Witcher 3 will feature all the trappings of current-gen systems when it comes to 60fps and 4K resolution.
-The remasters are also expected to feature compatibility with the DualSense and new Xbox controller, such as haptic feedback.
+The remasters are also expected to feature compatibility with the DualSense controller, including haptic feedback.

 The developers apologized for initial the delay, but said the reason is they “want to make it right” and that the delay comes as part of “recommendations supplied by persons supervising development”.

 The delays are part of CD Projekt Red’s new strategy when it comes to releasing games.
 The company does not want a repeat of the Cyberpunk 2077 launch it seems.
 You can see the developer’s update on Twitter here.

 As confirmed during a CD Projekt Red Twitch stream on November 23, the new-gen version of Witcher 3 comes with multiple options for fans to either prioritize performance or visual fidelity.